Opening hours

 How long are the installations lit?

-Every day from 30/9 – 6/11 the installations are lit from dusk to dawn and follow the rhythm of the usual street lighting.
-It is free to choose what time you want to see the installations.
-Some are visible in the distance and others you need to come closer to see.
-The installations are available on public roads and are not in a fenced area.
-Every day the the installations are programmed to go on “night scene” from kl 24:00-04:00.
+Every day from 4/10 – 3/11 the installations are lit from dusk to dawn and follow the rhythm of the usual street lighting.
+Every day the the installations are programmed to go on “night scene” from kl 24:00-05:00.

 Program